groovy-tutorial/groovy-tutorial/book/parts/03_Operators/70_StringOperators.md

 description:	Groovy provides a very handy set of operators for working with Strings.
 ...

+You'll spend a lot of your career manipulating strings so anything that makes them less of a hassle is nice.
+Groovy helps you with the following operators overloaded for your string work.

 |Operator(s)       |Type
 |:-------------------:|:-----------|
 |`+`, `<<`	| Concatenate Operator	|